MrKarne/todolist/README.md

 You don't have to login.
 You just have to note down your tasks and save.
 And it will show you the saved tasks next time you visit the page

+It works with the help of local storage concept of javascript

 This one doesn't have many features.
 This is minimalistic.

 All the best using my simple and useful todo list webpage